 Make sure you provide your employees with options that you weigh together.

 Don’t assume you know your employees’ skill level and career aspirations.
-Talk with each of your team members to get a better understanding, one employee could be open to many positions while the other is dead set on one goal.
-Ask them to discuss any challenges they’re having in their current position, have them assess their own performance and help them understand what role your business can play in their plans as well as what opportunities you can offer them.
+Talk with each of your team members to get a better understanding.
+One employee could be open to many positions while the other is dead set on one goal.

 Furthermore, although you’ll have the final say over your training program, don’t leave your employees uninvolved.
 There’s a lot of potential value in their input!
 Ask them for their feedback and work together with them to create something great.